nodeshift/tutorial/README.md

   kubectl --namespace prometheus port-forward %POD_NAME% 9090
   ```

-This may fail with a warning about status being "Pending" until Prometheus has started, retry once status is "Running" for all pods:
+This may fail with a warning about status being "Pending" until Prometheus has started, retry once the status is "Running" for all pods:
   ```sh
   kubectl -n prometheus get pods --watch
   ```